-During the year ended September 30, 2018, there were 5 awards granted totalling 2,632 units awarded with a grant date fair value of \$540,624.
+There were no awards granted during the year ended September 30, 2019.
+During the year ended September 30, 2018, there were 5 awards granted totaling 2,529 units awarded with a grant date fair value of \$0.5 million.
 The Company engaged a valuation specialist to assist management in completing a fair value measurement of equity and equity-based awards using a combination of a market and income approaches to arrive at fair value.
 These approaches use earnings multiples of comparable public companies, the Company's 5-year income projections and weighted average cost of capital, as the main inputs to the valuation.
-There were 2,188 unit awards with a grant date fair value or \$414,179 forfeited during the year.
-There were 513 unit awards which vested during the year with a grant date fair value of \$224,351.
-For the year ended September 30, 2018, \$153,981 was expensed related to equity awards and the Company expects to recognize \$520,000 of compensation cost related to non-vested equity awards over a weighted-average period of 1.7 years.
+There were 2,188 unit awards with a grant date fair value or \$0.4 million forfeited during the year ended September 30, 2018.
+There were 756 and 513 unit awards which vested during the years ended September 30, 2019 and 2018 with a grant date fair value of \$0.3 million and \$0.2 million, respectively.
+For the year ended September 30, 2019 and 2018, \$0.2 million and \$0.2 million was expensed related to equity awards.
+The Company expects to recognize \$0.5 million of compensation cost related to non-vested equity awards over a weighted-average period of 1.4 years.

-During the year ended September 30, 2017, there were 3 awards granted totalling 2,500 units awarded with a grant date fair value of \$480,983.
-For the year ended September 30, 2017, \$431,948 was expensed for compensation cost related to non-vested equity awards.
+During the year ended September 30, 2017, there were 3 awards granted totalling 2,500 units awarded with a grant date fair value of \$0.5 million.
+For the year ended September 30, 2017, \$0.4 million was expensed for compensation cost related to non-vested equity awards.